LuoTiantian-DEV/J-Trust/J-Trust-Evaluation-Suite/README.md

 Ontology: The metadata structure strictly complies with the international CIDOC CRM ontology standards (ISO 21127:2014) for cultural heritage interoperability.

 Cryptography: ZKP parameters are standardized over the BN254 (ALT_BN128) elliptic curve, maintaining EVM compatibility.

+Ablation Study Validation: The repository now includes the raw logs (table5_ablation_study.csv) verifying the quantitative necessity of the dual-chain and cryptographic modules.
+The accompanying scripts process this data to explicitly output the performance degradation (TPS drop and Gas cost explosion) when specific privacy or scaling mechanisms are disabled.